-COLOUR COLLECTION No.3. in collaboration with Rita Konig The form and colour of a Plain English kitchen create a unique space that sets the scene for a lifetime of timeless rituals: tying an apron, drinking tea, burning the toast.
+The form and colour of a Plain English kitchen create a unique space that sets the scene for a lifetime of timeless rituals: tying an apron, drinking tea, burning the toast.
 These rituals continue to inform and inspire Plain English’s evolving collection of bespoke paint colours, available exclusively to our customers.
-To see the latest collection, visit our showroom.
+This collection was put together by Kate Shaw and Interior Designer, Rita Konig.

 The sharp green of a field after rain, this colour was inspired by the village of Moygashel in County Tyrone, Northern Ireland.